BA 301 - Legal Environment of Business:

 A study of the legal environment and aspects of commerce, including administrative law, trade restraints, price discrimination, labor and employment law, common and statutory liability and regulation of professionals, elements of contract and tort law, as well as an analysis of basic principles of the foreign and international aspects of business and commerce.

-Prerequisites: Junior standing; Approval from the Department head if a Texas A&M University-Commerce student.
+Prerequisites: Junior standing; Approval from the Department head if a East Texas A&M University student.

 3 semester hours